edespino/cloudberry-site/docs/sql-stmts/drop-type.md

 ## Compatibility

-This command is similar to the corresponding command in the SQL standard, apart from the `IF EXISTS` option, which is a Cloudberry Database extension.
-But note that much of the `CREATE TYPE` command and the data type extension mechanisms in Cloudberry Database differ from the SQL standard.
+This command is similar to the corresponding command in the SQL standard, apart from the `IF EXISTS` option, which is a Apache Cloudberry extension.
+But note that much of the `CREATE TYPE` command and the data type extension mechanisms in Apache Cloudberry differ from the SQL standard.

 ## See also